samstephenson/action-cards/_principles/errors.md

 ---
 layout: post
 title: Expect Error
-image: images/card-illustrations/card-illustration-10.svg
+image: /action-cards/images/card-illustrations/card-illustration-10.svg
 ---

-We all make mistakes or change our minds occasionally.
+**We all make mistakes or change our minds occasionally.**

 Build in affordances to help keep them on track.

 Let them backtrack.